daives01/daniel-ives/src/content/projects/AloneOnTheMoon.md

 ### Sound design

 As if this project didn't exceed the requirements enough, my older brother ([Henry Ives](https://henryives.com)) encouraged me to improve the sound design.
-After a late evening with our parent's baby grand piano, his microphones, and a lot of reverb.
-We compiled a bunch of sounds that work in any order.
+After a late evening with our parent's baby grand piano, his microphones, and a lot of reverb, we compiled a bunch of sounds that work in any order.
 After that, I wrote a simple function that plays a random sound at random intervals.